ricardoyanez/grazing/README.md

 The **X05BAF** routine is substituted with a C wrapper function that calls **clock()**.

-## Numerical Recipes in FORTRAN 77

-Whomever has purchased a copy of *Numerical Recipes in Fortran 77: The Art of Scientific Computing* by William Press, Brian Flannery, Saul Teukolsky and William Vetterling, is entitled to use the machine readable programs for personal use.
-Since distributing a copy is explicitly forbidden, the Numerical Recipes source codes will have to be placed in the `nrf77` directory.
-It will be assumed that any interested person in GRAZING has a personal copy of this excellent book.
-Any changes to the original codes are distributed as patches.

-The codes can be found in [GitHub](https://github.com/wangvei/nrf77).
-Please refer to GitHub regarding any license issues.

-## RKSUITE - a suite of Runde-Kutta codes

-[RKSUITE](https://netlib.sandia.gov/ode/rksuite/) is a suite of Runde-Kutta codes that is available free of charge to the scientific community.
-It has no discernable license.
-The Makefile will download the suite from the forementioned site and compile it for use with GRAZING.
-Any changes to the original codes are distributed as patches.

-## QUADPACK - numerical integration

-[QUADPACK](https://nines.cs.kuleuven.be/software/QUADPACK/) is a set of Fortran 77 routines for integrating one-variable functions.
-The authors are Robert Piessens, Elise deDoncker-Kapenga, Christian Überhuber and David Kahaner.
-QUADPACK is licensed as Public Domain and its source code can be downloaded from [Netlib](https://netlib.org/quadpack/).
-The Makefile will download the necessary codes from Netlib and compile them for use with GRAZING.

-<ins>REFERENCE</ins>

-R. Piessens, E. De Doncker-Kapenga and C. W. Überhuber.
-QUADPACK: a subroutine package for automatic integration.
-Springer, ISBN: 3-540-12553-1.
-1983.

 ## AMOS - Bessel Functions

 The AMOS routines for evaluating Bessel functions are distributed by [Netlib](https://netlib.org/amos/).
-Any changes to the original codes are distributed as patches.

 <ins>REFERENCE</ins>

 Amos, D. E. (1986) Algorithm 644: A portable package for Bessel functions of a complex argument and nonnegative order. *ACM Trans.
 Math.
 Software 12 265–273*.

+## Gill-Miller Algorithm

+The routine **FOURPT** is a FORTRAN port of the procedure by Gill and Miller written in ALGOL.

+<ins>REFERENCE</ins>

+Gill P. E. and Miller G. F. (1972) An algorithm for the integration of unequally spaced data, *Comput.
+J.* 15 80–83.

+## Numerical Recipes in FORTRAN 77

+Whomever has purchased a copy of *Numerical Recipes in Fortran 77: The Art of Scientific Computing* by William Press, Brian Flannery, Saul Teukolsky and William Vetterling, is entitled to use the machine readable programs for personal use.
+Since distributing a copy is explicitly forbidden, the Numerical Recipes source codes will have to be placed in the `nrf77` directory.
+It will be assumed that any interested person in GRAZING has a personal copy of this excellent book.

 ## PCHIP - Piecewise Cubic Hermite Interpolation Package